ganguliSilva/Go-CLI-ToDo-App/README.md

-# Go-CLI-ToDo-App
+# Go CLI ToDo App
 A CLI-based ToDo manager built in Go to practice struct modeling, slice manipulation, and user input handling.

-# Go CLI ToDo App

 This is my first Go project.